 The word "protein" is derived from the Greek word "Proteios," meaning "primary," "of prime importance," or "holding the first place."
 Although our bodies do need protein, that does not mean that we need to eat meat in order to get it.
 We need key nutrients – including protein – which we can easily get from plant-based foods.
-In fact, in 2016 the Academy of Nutrition and Dietetics stated that a vegetarian or vegan diet could provide all the nutritional requirements of adults, children, and those who were pregnant or breastfeeding.

 What Plants Have Protein?

 (Drumroll, please….)
 ALL plants contain protein!
 The amount of protein per serving will vary depending on the source, of course, but the plant kingdom gives us plenty of options for protein.
 Here are some of the most basic categories of plant proteins:

 As we mentioned, this group provides some great sources of protein.
 Legumes are also sometimes called "pulses," but they are not exactly one and the same.
 Some plants produce a pod that contains seeds inside.
 Legumes are the plants whose